kwilhelm1967/LocalPasswordVault/docs/DEVELOPER_HANDOFF.md

 This document outlines what's **already implemented** and what **remains** for a developer to ensure all license activation scenarios work correctly with 100% offline operation after initial activation.

+**Key Architecture:** The system uses **signed license files** (HMAC-SHA256) for offline validation.
+When a license is activated or transferred, the backend returns a signed license file that is stored locally and validated offline without any network calls.
+This ensures complete privacy and 100% offline operation after initial activation.

 ---

 ## ✅ What's Already Implemented